misun6312/autodiff/README.md

 Next step
 -------
 * Fit the model and compare the result with bing's matlab code.
-* Tweak the model and test the Automatic Differentiation
+* Tweak the model and test the Automatic Differentiation (linear model/cubic model/cubic only model)
+* Spock!!
-* Upload the code to Amazon AWS and run it on the cloud :)
+* Upload the code to Amazon AWS and run it on the cloud

 Amazon AWS is a setting where you can easily load a given image on a computer that can be chosen from a range of different memory and processing characteristics (you can find a list of available instances here).